KevinTheGuo/ECE470-Project/Assignment_3.12/README.md

 To derive forward kinematics, write a quick Python program in Jupyter Notebook, with your expert knowledge of forward kinematics.
 With this program, you can derive a spatial screw of the robot, which you can then matrix multiply by an array of thetas representing each joint angle, to derive a predicted end position frame for the robot's end effector.

 Now that you have calculated out the forward kinematics, use the derived screw in the Python code connected to the V-REP simulator to draw a predicted end effector frame when given a certain set of theta joint angles

+## 3. Moving the robot and displaying the predicted end frame in simulation
+Our code consists of three main components.
+First, the VREP API is used to connect to the simulation session through Python.
+This is done by starting a simulation server, then requesting a clientID for the session.

+Next, we enumerate the Kuka's joints by requesting handlers for each joint.
+All joints are initialized to zero.
+Next, the user is prompted for a set of seven joint angles for the final pose.
+These angles are then used to calculate the forward kinematics of the robot.

+In addition to this, a dummy object is used to visualize the frame object